Lean Thinking in Wholesale Industrial Distribution…Part 1

 …and all about return on investment!

-Dollars may literally be walking out your door; may even be fueling competitors.
-And this isn’t a problem for just small to mid-size distributors.
+For wholesale industrial distribution companies, dollars may literally be walking out your door; may even be fueling competitors.
+And this isn’t a problem for just small to mid-size industrial distribution.
 Did you know that in one recent year Walmart missed out on an estimated $3 billion of sales due to stock-outs?
 That’s probably more than the GNP of some small countries!

 Traditional inventory management systems have long sought to solve the inventory management and service level dilemma through better forecasting, improvements in the order point/order quantity or min/max calculation processes, or by adjusting safety stock levels.
 Many of the enterprise systems used by wholesale distributors employ just those options–providing some parameter and management control selection options.